Timely and Massive Communication in 6G: Pragmatics, Learning, and Inference: Semantic and Pragmatic Communication

-\emph{Semantic communication} refers to the the unidirectional transmission of a message or a signal that should be interpreted within the given context of the sender and receiver, along with the utilized source/channel coding.
+\emph{Semantic communication} refers to the the unidirectional transmission of a message or a signal $x$ under a prescribed measure of quality that relies on the semantics, along with the utilized source/channel coding.
 As such, it does not need to be related to the physical time, but can work with an abstract communication model, consisting of channel uses.
 Time is not explicitly a part of Shannon's mathematical model of communication; that model provides a causal relation between inputs and outputs, but says nothing about the time duration between two inputs, two outputs, or between an input and its corresponding output.
 Semantic communication can be put in a temporal context, such as ``convey a certain meaning within a given time interval $T$'' by, e. g., establishing a symbol duration $T_s$, a codeword duration $T$ and codeword length of $n=\frac{T}{T_s}$ symbols.

-\emph{Pragmatic communication} captures the interaction between communicating entities, machines or humans, as well as interaction with their physical environment, such as movement or actuated command.
+\emph{Pragmatic communication} captures the interaction between communicating entities, machines or humans, as well as interaction with their physical environment, such as movement or actuated command, which determines the dynamic context.
 Dealing with the physical time is thus necessary in pragmatic communication, as the interaction between the entities via communication and/or action occurs under the constraints of a physical time.
 Note that pragmatic communication is not identical to multi-user communication, as there are multi-user channels in which the transmitting users are not interacting with each other, such as the multiple access or broadcast channels, which can also be seen as setups for unidirectional semantic communication.